Skip to main content

 Biography

-Terrelle Jackson (he/him) is an activist-lecturer in the English Department, where he primarily teaches in the English Teacher Education sequences.
+Terrelle Jackson (he/him) is a lecturer in the English Department, where he primarily teaches in the English Teacher Education sequences.
 His work centers on preparing future secondary English language arts (ELA) teachers to cultivate learning communities grounded in justice-oriented pedagogies, belonging, and critical care.
 Prior to this role, Mr. Jackson taught secondary English in Springfield Public Schools District 186, where he received the Horace Mann Rising Star Educator Award for his excellence in teaching and leadership.

 Current Courses